linkedin/css-blocks/ARCHITECTURE.md

 ].join(' ');
 ```

+> ⁉️ **Note**
+>
-> Note: The above functional syntax is only here to explain the concept of `RewriteMapping`s and conditional style application!
+> The above functional syntax is only here to explain the concept of `RewriteMapping`s and conditional style application!
 Please read about css-blocks' [Runtime Library][RUNTIME] to learn about how this dynamicism is actually represented in the browser.

 In production mode however, these `RewriteMapping`s change!
 The optimized stylesheet may look something like this: